mdubel/wines/README.md

 To use your own dataset upload text file with `;` as a column separator into `/data` folder.

-In order to reproduce the code use `source("./setup.R")` with this project as a working directory to restore the project dependencies.
+In order to reproduce the exact working environment use `source("./setup.R")` with this project as a working directory to restore the project dependencies.

+To open app then run `runApp("./src/app")` with this project as a working directory.